 Virginia Beach Population Growth

 Virginia Beach has seen steady growth throughout the years.
-At times, the growth has been substantial, with the population growing from just over 8,000 people in 1960 to over 172,000 in 1970.
+At times, the increase has been substantial, with the population growing from just over 8,000 people in 1960 to over 172,000 in 1970.
 By the time of the next census in 1980, the population had exceeded 262,000.
 At the next census, the population was nearing 400,000.
 Recent estimates show that the population has exceeded 450,000, reflecting a 3.3% growth since the last census taken in 2010.
 This likely indicates that while the city is continuing to grow, it isn’t growing at the same rapid rate that it has in the past.